Note, this content is currently undergoing expert review.

 Parent education, training, support and involvement

-If your child is in an ABA program, you’ll play an active role in your child’s program.
+If your child is in an Applied Behaviour Analysis (ABA) program, you’ll play an active role in your child’s program.
 You’ll work with the ABA practitioner to develop and prioritise your child’s learning goals.
 Often, ABA practitioners provide parent training and support for parents, siblings and extended family.